Know how to extend the life of a lead acid battery and what the limits are.

-Adding chemicals to the electrolyte of flooded lead acid batteries can reduce the buildup of lead sulfate on the plates and improve the overall battery performance.
+Adding chemicals to the electrolyte of flooded lead acid batteries can dissolve the buildup of lead sulfate on the plates and improve the overall battery performance.
 This treatment has been in use since the 1950s (and perhaps longer) and provides a temporary performance boost for aging batteries.
-It’s a stopgap measure because in most cases the plates have already been worn out through shedding.
+It’s a stopgap measure because in most cases the plates are already worn out through shedding.
 Chemical additives cannot replace the active material, nor can cracked plates, corroded connectors or damaged separators be restored with an outside remedy.

-Extending the service life of an aging battery can be useful as the additives are cheap, readily available and worth the experiment for a handyman.
+Extending the service life of an aging battery can be useful as additives are cheap, readily available and worth the experiment for a handyman.
 These salts may reduce the internal resistance to give a sulfated battery a few extra months of life.
-Suitable additives are magnesium sulfate (Epsom salt), caustic soda and EDTA.
-(EDTA is a crystalline acid used in industry).
+Suitable additives are magnesium sulfate (Epsom salt), caustic soda and EDTA (EDTA is a crystalline acid used in industry).

 When pouring the warm solution into the battery, the electrolyte level will raise.
 Do not remove electrolyte, and only add as much additive as the battery can take.
 Be careful not to overfill.
 Do not place un-dissolved Epsom salt directly into the battery because the substance does not dissolve well.
 In place of Epsom salt, try adding a pinch of caustic soda.
 Charge the battery after service.
 The results are not instantaneous and it may take a month for the treatment to work.
 The outcome is not guaranteed.